standout/seriline/README.md

   client.order_config_product(my_product_id, data)
 end
 ```
-This will return a `ConfigProductSingleOrderData` object which amongst other
+This will return a `ConfigProductSingleOrderResponse` object which amongst other
 things contains `order_id`.
 This key can be used for looking up more information
 about this specific order and should thus be kept.